krmapale/Nine-mens-morris/README.md

 # Nine men's morris - boardgame with C#, XAML and WPF.
+Made in 2016.
 The game is incomplete, but here are the features that work/are finished:
 - Board layout
 - Adding buttons on the board